learn-co-curriculum/hs-git-environment-setup/README.md

     * Click "Applications" in that menu.
     * Next to "Personal access tokens" you should see a button for "Generate new token".
 Click on it.
     * Under "Token description" enter 'flatiron-camp', then click the green "Generate token" button.
-    * Once it refreshes the screen and displays your token (a series of randomly generated letters and numbers), you'll want to copy that and paste it into your .gitconfig file.
+    * Once the screen refreshes you'll see a token (a series of randomly generated letters and numbers).
+Copy that and paste it into your .gitconfig file, replacing `<API token>`.
+(It's in a couple of places.)

 * Now scroll all the way to the top of the file and after [core], you'll want to replace the text <YOUR_HOME_DIRECTORY> with the name of your computer user.
 You can type pwd in terminal to figure out what you need to type in!